marc-dantas/lyon/markdown_docs/file-commands.md

 - Write the value stored in the `@SPACE` space in the memory to a file with a new line.
 - Syntax: `fwriteln <file>`

+> © 2022 - All rights reserved<br>
+> Made with ❤️ in Brazil by Marcio Dantas